 A portable life support system, or PLSS, integrates fully with the suit and is worn like a backpack.
 The weight of the EMU-PLSS assembly is considerable.
-The suit itself weighs about 110 pounds (50 kg), the PLSS about 310 pounds (141 kg).
+The suit itself weighs about 110 pounds (50 kilograms), and the PLSS about 310 pounds (141 kilograms).
 For this reason, NASA designed EMUs for work in weightless conditions only, where the weight of the suit itself is unimportant.
 The Apollo suit, by comparison, was much different.
-Including the life support backpack, the Apollo suit weighed about 180 pounds (82 kg).
+Including the life support backpack, the Apollo suit weighed about 180 pounds (82 kilograms).

 Most space stations missions last two to three weeks, but longer-duration missions may run as long as half a year.
 Usually, one astronaut on the Soyuz will trade places with one of the astronauts on the space station at the end of the mission.
 Then it's back to Earth.